imoralescs/imoralescs.github.io/aws_ec2.md

 We need to configure **nginx** to route port `80` traffic to port `3000`. **nginx** has config placed in the `/etc/nginx/sites-available` folder where there is already a default config which serves the **nginx**

-You can take a look at this config using cat.
+You can take a look at this config using `cat`.

 ```
 cat /etc/nginx/sites-available/default